Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Preliminaries

 \runningtitle{Weak Dual Trees:} The definition of weak dual tree is extended from Hamiltonian outerplanar graphs to any Hamiltonian graph as follows.
-Given a pair $(G,C)$ where $C$ is a Hamiltonian cycle of $G$, a weak dual tree of $(G,C)$ is the weak dual tree $\wdtg$ of an arbitrary Hamiltonian maximal outerplanar subgraph $\opg$ of $G$. $\opg$ can be built by starting from $C$ and adding to it arbitrarily chosen chords from $G$ as long as such chords exists and the resulting graph is planar.
+Given a pair $(G,C)$ where $C$ is a Hamiltonian cycle of $G$, a weak dual tree of $(G,C)$ is the weak dual tree $\wdtg$ of an arbitrary Hamiltonian maximal outerplanar subgraph $\opg$ of $G$. $\opg$ can be built by starting from $C$ and adding to it arbitrarily chosen chords from $G$ as long as such chords exist and the resulting graph is planar.

 By definition of a dual graph, vertices of $\wdtg$ correspond to faces of $\opg$.
 By maximality, the faces of $\opg$ correspond to holes of $G$.
 The degree of a vertex of $\wdtg$ is the number of red edges in the corresponding face of $\opg$.
-To emphasize the difference, for an outerplanar graph $G$ we will refer to \emph{the} weak dual tree of $G$, whereas for a (not necessarily outerplanar) graph $G$ we will refer to \emph{a} weak dual tree of $G$.
+To emphasize the difference, for an outerplanar graph $G$ we will say \emph{the} weak dual tree of $G$, whereas for a (not necessarily outerplanar) graph $G$ we will say \emph{a} weak dual tree of $G$.

-The following lemma describes the effect of contraction on weak dual trees. \begin{lemma} \cite{BESZ13-TR1} Let $(G,C)$ be a pair satisfying $(P2),(P3)$ and let $\wdtg$ be a weak dual tree of $(G,C)$. (i) There is a bijection between the contractible edges of $(G,C)$ and the intermediate vertices of $\wdtg$. (ii) The tree obtained from $\wdtg$ by smoothing out the intermediate vertex corresponding to a contractible edge $e$ is a possible weak dual tree of $\contractgce$. \end{lemma}
+The following lemma describes the effect of contraction on weak dual trees. \begin{lemma} \cite{BESZ13-ENPT1-DAM} Let $(G,C)$ be a pair satisfying $(P2),(P3)$ and let $\wdtg$ be a weak dual tree of $(G,C)$. (i) There is a bijection between the contractable edges of $(G,C)$ and the intermediate vertices of $\wdtg$. (ii) The tree obtained from $\wdtg$ by smoothing out the intermediate vertex corresponding to a contractable edge $e$ is a possible weak dual tree of $\contractgce$. \end{lemma}

 \runningtitle{Representations of $\enpt$ holes:} Our goal in this work is to characterize the representations of $\enpt$ holes.
 More precisely we characterize representations of pairs $(G,C_n)$ where $C_n$ is a Hamiltonian cycle of $G$.
 For this purpose we define the following problem.